swannodette/baduk/_posts/2016-11-17-go-friends.markdown

-The following day Nate and I played one more game which I lost yet again due to misjudging my opponent's position, so the game ended pretty early on in fairly complicated (for me) capturing race.
+The following day Nate and I played one more game which I lost yet again due to misjudging my opponent's position, so the game ended pretty early on in a fairly complicated (for me) capturing race.
 We reviewed the game for a good bit, and Nate was kind enough to point out the mistakes from much earlier in the game that led down the undesirable path.